hashicorp/packer-plugin-proxmox/.web-docs/components/builder/iso/README.md

 - `tags` (string) - The tags to set.
 This is a semicolon separated list.
 For example, `debian-12;template`.

-- `args` (string) - Arbitrary arguments passed to KVM.
-For example `-no-reboot -smbios type=0,vendor=FOO`.
-  Note: this option is for experts only.

 - `boot` (string) - Override default boot order.
 Format example `order=virtio0;ide2;net0`.
   Prior to Proxmox 6.2-15 the format was `cdn` (c:CDROM -> d:Disk -> n:Network)